 During our prenatal visits/planning sessions, we’ll talk about your goals and hopes for your birth.
 It will be our time to work through comfort measures and birth positions together and will be an opportunity to put a birth plan to heart, mind, or paper – whichever you would like; our presence at your birth from the point at which you would like us to join you; time immediately postpartum (a few hours after the birth) to help you with initial feedings, getting comfortable, a hot meal, etc.; and at least one postpartum visit at home to follow up after the birth.
 We also like to include the option of volunteering to operate a camera (it’s amazing what a doula can do with warm compresses in one hand and a camera in the other) as a way to help you remember your own birth experience.

 As far as births and due dates are concerned, we typically take at least 2 clients a month each, and sometimes up to three moms a month if necessary.
-Always a back-up doula in place – just in case we happen to be traveling, kids are ill, or another birth happens at the same time.
+Always a back-up doula in place – just in case we happen to be traveling, kids are ill, or another birth happens at the same time but we always strive to have YOUR doula be the one walking with you on the big day!

 Congratulations, again, and we look forward to talking with you!